Last updated: 11th February 2025

 Social Housing (Regulation) Act 2023

 As of 20th of July 2023, the approved Social Housing (Regulation) Act 2023 aims to improve social housing quality by delivering ‘transformational change’ for social housing tenants.
-This will enable the regulator to implement a new, proactive consumer regulation regime that will enhance sector standards and ensure tenants’ needs are prioritised.
+This will enable the regulator to implement a new, proactive consumer regulation regime that will enhance sector standards and ensure tenants’ rights and needs are prioritised.

 The responsibility is on you as the landlord to address damp and mould issues and ensure the safety and well-being of your tenants.